aomarbdev/solace-terraform-samples/kafka-samples/readme.md

    - Kafka receiver receives messages from kafka topic 'topic.2'
    - Maps the Kafka messages to `kafka/received/${kafkaTopic()}`
    - Messages are received by the kafka.receiver.queue queue on the Solace Broker
+4. Log into the primary Kafka broker container
+5. Create the topic `kafka-topics --create --bootstrap-server kafka-1:9092 --replication-factor 2 --partitions 1 --topic topic.2`
+6. Add messages to the topic `kafka-console-producer --bootstrap-server kafka-1:9092 --topic topic.2`
+   - Enter each message on a new line